risawitama/verbose-potato/README.md

-## My dentist is the best, he even has a little plaque!
+## How does a scientist freshen their breath?
+With experi-mints!